 Brass and Nickel-metal finishes do not look the same.
 But both of these metal finishes have similarities and differences.

 Both Brass and Nickel are metal finishes that can be electroplated or plated.
-They contain some copper and can be made into various unique and exciting looks and finishes.
-Because of their versatility remains popular metals finishes for multiple products, including home decor and home furnishing products.
+They contain copper and can be made into unique and exciting looks and finishes; because of their versatility remains popular metal finishes for multiple products, including home decor and home furnishing products.

 Brass and Nickel Similarities Explained